One quiet portal for the whole journey

 Can clients upload to their portal?
 Yes — useful for journals, photos, food logs, draft documents, anything they want to share between sessions.

 Can I share recordings?
-Yes — upload directly, or paste a link to where the recording lives (Zoom cloud, Google Drive, etc.) into a message in their portal.
+Yes — upload directly, or paste a link to where the recording lives (Zoom cloud, Google Drive, etc.) as a comment on that file in their portal.

 What about group coaching?
 Each participant in a group program can have their own portal for individual work.
 The group itself usually meets in a different format (Circle, a community platform, Zoom).
 Droplana handles the 1:1 layer alongside.